secure-compilation/SECOMP/README.md

 This branch contains the recomposition proof.
 Use `make proof` to replay the proof.

 The proof is mostly complete.
-Some recent changes to the mainline `correctness` branch are in the process of being integrated.
+Some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.

 File `common/Smallstep.v` contains the definition of the three-way simulation